Cruisoring/functionExtensions/README.md

 ## Updates
+### 01/07/2019: 2.1.0
+ *  TypedList interface introduced to make List interface strong-typed.
+ *  SimpleTypedList and ReadOnlyList implemented as simple but unsafe List.

 ### 18/06/2019: 2.0.0
  *  Loggers added to enable logging message/exception of different level with different color/format.
  *  Meansurement added to enable simple performance measurements.